Capitulation of Saldanha Bay: Saldanha Bay

-Elphinstone was concerned that the Batavian force might not be sailing for the Cape at all.
-In May a powerful French frigate squadron under Contre-amiral Pierre César Charles de Sercey had sailed past the Cape without stopping, observed by HMS Sphynx, which it chased back to Simon's Town.
-If the Batavian force was sailing for the East Indies, it might bypass the Cape altogether.
+Elphinstone was concerned that the Batavian force might not be sailing for the Cape Colony at all.
+In May, a French frigate squadron under Counter-admiral Pierre César Charles de Sercey had sailed past the colony without stopping, observed by HMS Sphynx, which it chased back to Simon's Town.
+If the Batavian force was sailing for the East Indies, it might bypass the Cape Colony altogether.
 Elphinstone therefore decided to take his fleet out to sea to search for the Batavians.
 On 6 August Elphinstone sailed southwest from False Bay in search of Lucas, but a fierce storm caught the British, inflicting damage on the ships, including the loss of the mainmast on Monarch and flooding on HMS Ruby.
-The fleet returned to Simon's Bay in a battered state on 12 August, to learn on arrival that Lucas's force lay at anchor to the north.
+The fleet returned to Simon's Bay in a battered state on 12 August, to learn on arrival that Lucas' force lay at anchor to the north.
 The following day a storm swept the bay.
 Most of Elphinstone's ships were damaged: both HMS Crescent and HMS Trident grounded, and HMS Tremendous dragged anchors and was almost wrecked.

-Lucas had arrived off the Cape on 26 July with no knowledge of Elphinstone's dispositions.
+Lucas had arrived off the colony on 26 July with no knowledge of Elphinstone's dispositions.
 He had more pressing concerns: it had been several months since his ships had sighted land and his supplies of drinking water were running dangerously low.
 A significant proportion of his crews were suffering from scurvy and he had decided to send these men to an encampment ashore to facilitate their recovery.
 Lucas even ordered that the sails on his ships be removed for repairs, rendering his ships temporarily immobile.
-On 9 August, Lucas was warned by a servant of a Dutch inhabitant of the Cape that a superior English force was present and that the Dutch population would not assist an attack on the British; he was strongly advised to sail away.
+On 9 August, Lucas was warned by a servant of a Dutch colonist that a superior British force was present and that the settler population would not assist an attack on the British; he was strongly advised to sail away.
 Lucas, on hearing this, instead sailed deeper into the bay.
-Sir James Craig sent cavalry to Saldanha Bay to harry Batavian shore parties and organised the withdrawal of the local population and livestock to prevent their capture.
+Craig sent cavalry to Saldanha Bay to harry Batavian shore parties and organised the withdrawal of the local population and livestock to prevent their capture.
 He followed with a larger force under his own command.

 Lucas held a council of war with his senior officers, debating whether an attack on Cape Town was practical or whether they should abandon the operation.
 By 16 August the decision had been made to sail for Île de France, but Lucas delayed, unwilling to leave his sick men ashore.